 When viewing a web page in a browser like FireFox or Google Chrome you can see the pages title tag in the tab part of the browser window, if it’s a long title tag it’s truncated, hoverover the browser tab and you’ll see the entire title tag as you can see in the screenshot below.

-In the browsers FireFox or Google Chrome “Right Click” anywhere on the page (avoid images, videos, links… so right click on text) and select “View Page Source”.
+To see the title tags HTML source in the browsers FireFox or Google Chrome “Right Click” anywhere on the page (avoid images, videos, links… so right click on text) and select “View Page Source”.

 This will show the web page you just clicked on HTML source (the HTML code that creates the site).
 The screenshot below shows the head section of the Books to Read home page (June 2014) with the title tag code highlighted in blue.